jonathanmani/Automate-Spotify-/README.md

 Step 3: Create a new Playlist in Spotify
 Step 4: Search for the song
 Step 5: Add this song to the new Spotify Playlist

+## Some things to consider
+Spotify will not make a playlist of songs if it doesn't have it in its library